MicrosoftDocs/edge-developer/microsoft-edge/playwright.md

     The `example.png` file produced by `example.js`
 :::image-end:::

-`example.js` is just a simple example of the automation and testing scenarios enabled by Playwright.
+`example.js` is just a simple demonstration of the automation and testing scenarios enabled by Playwright.
+By changing `await chromium.launch()` to `await webkit.launch()` or `await firefox.launch()`, you would be able to take screenshots in two other browsers with another one-line code change.
 For more information about Playwright, navigate to the [Playwright website][PlaywrightMain].
 Check out the  [Playwright repo][PlaywrightRepo] on GitHub and [file issues with your feedback on automating and testing your website or app with Playwright][PlaywrightRepoNewIssue].

 ## Getting in touch with the Microsoft Edge DevTools team